rarya618/article-api/README.md

 ### Test 2: Posting three articles to the API
 #### Checks
-- If the API accepts a standard article through the POST request
+- If the API accepts multiple standard article through POST requests
-- If the API returns the same article through the GET request
+- If the API returns correct articles through the GET requests

 ### Test 3: Posting article with existing ID
 #### Checks